-Black or white, the forces of evil pitched against the mighty powers of good.
+Black or white.
+The forces of evil pitched against the mighty powers of good.
 Where good is hardcore Melodic Death Metal and bad is the cheesy realms of the pop kings and queens.
 The divide between opinions is tremendous.
 So, it is with some trepidation that the RMR floor started on this new album from the master croakers from the North.

 Will to Power is the second album with Alissa White-Gluz at the helm of this mighty ship called Arch Enemy.
 If you remember, she replaced Angela Gossow and kicked off her tenure in this band with the pretty sturdy 2014 album War Eternal.
 Their last record’s dramatic riffing and soloing, the meaty tune and of course Alissa’s bobcat approach to aggressiveness really got on my good side.
 Even if the record suffered mildly from the similarity game, but this really remained bearable.

 After the endless intro Set Flame to the Night peters out, that is.
 And this starts with The Race – well, yeah, obviously.
 The second one?
 Arch Enemy are up experimental lane.
 You will find some acoustics in Will to Power as well as Alissa in full clear voice splendor.
 Which is cool and a pretty good reincarnation of Halestorm’s Lzzy Hale in her weaker moments.
 But more to that later.

 The demon of endless repetition seriously started to raise its ugly head.
 And already parts of the fan base and some of the reviewers’ community start to cry foul, even if War Eternal generally got a pretty good reception.
 The remedy?
-New scents and flavors, some of them heretically outside of the ever unmoving realm of holy Melodeath.
+New scents and flavors, some of them heretically outside of the ever unmoving realm of holy Melodic Death Metal.

-That is of course in the eyes of the beholder.
+That is of course in the ears of the beholder.
 As an example, the band started to use a few Epica-esque antics on some of the tracks.
 And the latter are nowhere near anything called Death Metal.
 It will all depend how far the purists will be able to let things get out of hands.